veysby/mcp-quickstart/README.md

 # MCP Quickstart

-Basic MCP server from the Model Context Protocol (MCP) [Quickstart Guide](https://modelcontextprotocol.io/quickstart/server) adapted to work with the OpenAI chat completions API
+Basic MCP server from the Model Context Protocol (MCP) [Quickstart Guide](https://modelcontextprotocol.io/quickstart/server) adapted to work with the OpenAI chat completions and responses API's

 ## Notes
 - MCP inspector was very helpful in troubleshooting basic configuration issues